talhawarraichhh/talhawarraichhh/README.md

 # 💫 About Me:
-🧑‍💻 I'm currently working at MLSoft, an agency in Toronto!<br>⚡ My expertise lie in mobile development, specifically iOS and Swift
+🧑‍💻 I'm currently working at Favorite Flyer!<br>⚡ My expertise lie in mobile development, specifically iOS and Swift

 ## 🌐 Socials: